PROCEDURES FOR PUBLIC COMMENT TO ACCOMPANY BOARD POLICY 1.10

 TO MEMBERS OF THE PUBLIC

-The Agenda and accompanying resolutions have been prepared well in advance of the regularly scheduled meeting of the Board of Trustees of the San Francisco Community College District.
-Please note that board agenda items are subject to amendment and replacement.
-Copies of all board agenda items and materials associated with the agenda will usually be available for public inspection and review at the Gough Street Campus (33 Gough Street, San Francisco, Ca. 94103) and also available on the District's website at least 72 hours in advance of the regularly scheduled Board Meeting.
-Materials not ready 72 hours in advance of the meeting will be made available to the public at the same time they are made available to the Board members, either at the locations listed above, or at the Board meeting, depending upon when the materials become available.
+The Agenda and accompanying resolutions have been prepared well in advance of the regularly scheduled meeting of the Board of Trustees of the San Francisco Community College District (SFCCD).
+Please note that Board Agenda items are subject to amendment and replacement.
+Copies of all Board Agenda items and materials associated with the Agenda will usually be available for public inspection and review at the Ocean Campus, 50 Frida Kahlo Way, Harry Britt Building (outside Room 140), San Francisco, CA 94112), and also available on Diligent, the Board and Governance platform, at least 72-hours in advance of the regularly scheduled Board Meeting.
+Materials not ready 72-hours before the meeting will be made available to the public at the same time, they are made available to the Board members, either at the locations listed above, or at the Board meeting, depending upon when the materials become available.
+Notwithstanding the Agenda, the order of items to be considered at any meeting is subject to change at the discretion of the Board President, or the Board by a majority vote, if it is determined that a different order of business is appropriate.

 PUBLIC PARTICIPATION AT BOARD MEETINGS